waimea-hwstringer/300dtd-finance-website/docs/1-sprint-1-prototype.md

 When the users create the password for their account, we will run it through a password hash for security reasons.
 This way, if we have a leak the passwords will be indecipherable.

-The verified portion of the users table will default to false until this is changed by an admin when the user pays.

 ---